shyclown/weather/README.md

 For preview visit: (https://shyclown.github.io/weather/) -> click current location top right or use search field There is a bit of delay but results will appear in selected section.

+NOTE: It is required to activate https://cors-anywhere.herokuapp.com/corsdemo you can click on error in console to make CORS available.

 ### How to set up things locally

 App is bootstraped with create-react-app